Unveiling Centene (CNC)'s Value: Is It Really Priced Right? A Co

-Recent stock performance of Centene Corp (CNC, Financial) shows a daily loss of 3.49%, with a three-month decline of 7.05%.
-Despite these figures, the company's Earnings Per Share (EPS) stands at 5.03.
-This leads to the pressing question: is Centene modestly undervalued?
-The following analysis delves into the valuation of Centene, encouraging investors to explore the intricacies of its market position and financial health.
+Centene Corp (CNC, Financial) has recently experienced a notable daily loss of 3.49%, contributing to a three-month decline of 6.97%.
+Despite these fluctuations, the company boasts a solid Earnings Per Share (EPS) of 5.03.
+This analysis delves into whether Centene, currently priced at $74.63, is modestly undervalued as suggested by the GF Value of $90.98.

 Company Overview